commashy/Toxicity_classificaiton/README.md

 ## **Usage**

 To train the model, simply run the **`train.py`** script with the appropriate arguments.
-The trained model will be saved in the **`models`** directory.
+The trained model will be saved in the **`saved_models`** directory.
 To evaluate the model, run the **`evalu.py`** script with the appropriate arguments.
 The script will load the trained model and evaluate it on the test set, printing out various evaluation metrics.

 ## **Requirements**